Editor’s Note: This post has been updated with new links and content.

 An often overlooked Facebook reporting feature (even for many Facebook Ad experts) is “View-Through Revenue”.

-Below we’ll explain what it is, how it works, how to access this information.
+Below we’ll explain what it is, how it works, and how to access view-through information.
 We will also provide some tips on making the new data work for you.

-Facebook will give you credit for an action to your ad if the user viewed or clicked your ad and then took a desired action within a specified number of days.
+Facebook will give you credit for an ad action if the user viewed or clicked your ad and then took the desired action within a specified number of days.

-How to Access your “View-Through Revenue” Data:
+How to Access your “View-Through Revenue” Data

-- Change your “Attribution Window” in the column select area.
-The 7 day View Through shows you how many people viewed your ad, but didn’t click, and then bought within 7 days.
-The 28 day View Through will show you the same but within a 28 day period. (see below)
+The 7-day View Through shows you how many people viewed your ad, but didn’t click, and then bought within 7 days.
+The 28-day View-Through will show you the same but within a 28 day period (see below).

 One thing to note: Facebook works on a Last Click Attribution Model.
-Meaning, whichever ad the user sees LAST prior to converting will be the one to get credited with the conversion.
+This means that whichever ad the user sees LAST prior to converting will get credited with the conversion.

 Well, that’s the View-Through feature in a nutshell.
 Now you can see where your money is coming from and optimize accordingly.

 Want more exclusive digital marketing tips and secrets from Tim Burd and the world’s top ad buyers?
 Join AdLeaks today!